Viperinius/ILIAS-Sync2Folder-CLI/README.md

 # ILIAS-Sync2Folder-CLI
 Command line version of ILIAS-Sync2Folder

-## *Notice*
-This is still in early development and not fully functional yet.

 ## How to start the CLI after cloning
 Open a virtual environment for python3
 ```sh